Forgot Your Password?

 So here’s the quick answer then we’ll get into more detail…

-Read on to find out the answer to these questions to help you discover how best to take your medication prescribed as three times a day…
+Read on to find out the answer to these questions to help you discover how to take your medication prescribed three times a day…

 Pharmacists use a selection of abbreviations to make patients aware of how many times a day and other frequencies that are required to effectively take their medication.

 These abbreviations are Latin in origin.
-Sometimes the abbreviations are written with a ‘period’ in between each character in lower case, sometimes they’re written in lower case without the period and other times in Capital letters.
-The Latin words for three times a day is ‘ter in die’.
+Sometimes the abbreviations are written with a ‘period’ in between each character in lower case, sometimes they’re written in lower case without the period, and other times in Capital letters.
+The Latin word for three times a day is ‘ter in die’.
 You may see this written in one of the below three ways.

 This may lead you to wonder if there are any other ways in which you might be instructed to take your prescription three times a day.
 Read on to find other ways in which your doctor or pharmacist might require you to take meds three times a day.

 Another couple of ways in which you may be given details of frequency on which to take your prescription are:

 This can look a little confusing as you may wonder if you have to take 3 tablets at the same time, but this instruction requires you to space out your medication three times throughout the day.
 Usually one in the morning, one at lunchtime and another early evening.